bennyz985/6onKevin/README.md

 # Half a dozen degrees of Kevin Bacon

-This project builds a Neo4j graph database using a subset of the IMDB movie database and then finds optimal shortest paths from a starting actor back to Kevin Bacon (or any other actor in the graph).
+This project builds a Neo4j graph database using a subset of the IMDB movie database.
+It has functionality for:
+        * finding the shortest path traversals between two people in the graph
+        * recomending similar movies based on actor and genre overlap
+        * finding important paths through the graph using a few different GDS procedures for evaluating centrality

 ## Neo4J Installation